Paddack sprains ankle but streaking Padres stop Giants, 6-1

 Trevor Cahill (0-1) pitched three innings, permitting four runs and five hits.
 He struck out three.

-Oña’s homer in the fourth pushed the Padres ahead 5-1.
+“That one came off the bat hard,″ Tingler said.
+“We know the power is there.″

 Machado’s 10th of the season — all at Petco Park — made it 4-1 in the third.

 Wilmer Flores homered off Paddack in the second, pulling the Giants to 3-1.